offerrall/photoff/readme.md

 - [⚙️ Advanced Techniques](https://offerrall.github.io/photoff/advanced/)
 - [🔬 API Reference](https://offerrall.github.io/photoff/api/)

----

-## ⚠️ About Alpha Blending and Color Spaces

-PhotoFF employs a straightforward weighted alpha blend model.
-It's important to note that it does **not** perform gamma correction or operate in a linear color space.
-Therefore, it may not be suitable for cinematic or HDR production.
-However, for UI elements, overlays, thumbnails, and dynamic visual effects, its capabilities are more than sufficient.

----

 ## 🤝 Contributing

 Contributions are welcome!
 While this is a personal project, I intend to continue its development and improvement.
 If you're interested in contributing, please feel free to jump in.